-Section/Part Marks Section I • 20 Objective Response questions 20 Section II 40 Section III There will be one question that requires an extended response in a business report format.
+Section/Part Marks Section I • 20 Objective Response questions 20 Section II There will be four to six short-answer questions.
+Questions may be in parts.
+There will be approximately 12 items in total.
+40 Section III There will be one question that requires an extended response in a business report format.
 This question will incorporate elements from across topics in the HSC course.
 The expected length of response will be around six pages of an examination writing booklet (approximately 800 words).
 20 Section IV There will be two extended-response questions.
 Candidates will be required to answer one question.
 Each question will be drawn from a different topic in the HSC course.
 The expected length of response will be around six pages of an examination writing booklet (approximately 800 words).
 20 100